Leadership Metacognition: Thinking About Thinking

 A manager with good skills will reflect on things like implicit bias and the best way to talk to employees to overcome language or cultural barriers.
 He or she has well-developed listening skills (information gathering and reflection) and gives thoughtful feedback (appropriate response).
 Thoughtful feedback means ingrained, automatic responses, often reflecting conscious and unconscious biases to some degree, are avoided.

 Leaders who develop positive behaviors do so by monitoring and controlling their information processing.
 They intentionally assess cultural biases at the moment of communication.
 Leaders who are skilled at metacognition are more likely to engage employees, develop a high level of trust, successfully resolve conflicts, and make better strategic decisions.

-Think back to the the two managers at the beginning of this story.
+Think back to the two managers at the beginning of this story.
 Metacognitive skills allow the second manager to step back and fact-find.
 Only then does she thoughtfully respond.
-This is one reason a key strategy for remaining union free is to develop a website.
+This is one reason a key strategy for remaining union-free is to develop a website.
 This type of tool provides managers with a tool to help them think about their own reactions.
-It can also help them in their fact-finding mission by explaining your company’s philosophy about unions, giving a summary of labor laws and explaining the do’s and don’ts of responding to signs of union activity.
+It can also help them in their fact-finding mission by explaining your company’s philosophy about unions, giving a summary of labor laws, and explaining the do’s and don’ts of responding to signs of union activity.

 Leaders need ongoing 24/7 access to development tools of all kinds, including those focused on metacognition and effective communication skills.
 Keeping information available at all times enables leadership development at all times.

 Metacognition: “Why Do I Think This Way?”